CMKL-University/warp-ai-vision/warp-ai/docs/Basic-Computer-Vision/opencv.md

 The Hough Transform is a popular technique to detect any shape, if you can represent that shape in a mathematical form.
 It can detect the shape even if it is broken or distorted a little bit.
 We will see how it works for a line using OpenCV.

-To use OpenCV in Python you need to install the openCV module using `conda` command.
+To use OpenCV in Python, you need to install the openCV module using `conda` command.

 ```bash
 conda install opencv
 ```
-Now you can import the OpenCV to your python code.
+Now you can import OpenCV into your Python code.

 ```python
 import cv2 as cv
 import numpy as np
 ```

-We read the sudoku.png that store in our data directory and convert it into gray scale.
+We read the sudoku.png that store in your directory and convert it into gray scale.
 Next, we use `cv.Canny()` to detect the edge of the image.

+> For sudoku.png, you can choose any from [Google](https://www.google.com/search?q=sudoku+opencv&tbm=isch&ved=2ahUKEwiFncf3wrv4AhX6hNgFHcBeD6kQ2-cCegQIABAA&oq=sudoku+opencv&gs_lcp=CgNpbWcQAzIFCAAQgAQyBQgAEIAEMgYIABAeEAg6CAgAEIAEELEDOgQIABAeOgYIABAeEAU6BAgAEBhQ4QFYvRVg4xZoAHAAeACAAXKIAYIFkgEDNy4xmAEAoAEBqgELZ3dzLXdpei1pbWfAAQE&sclient=img&ei=2COwYoXRDPqJ4t4PwL29yAo&bih=699&biw=1440).

 ```python
 img = cv.imread('path/to/sudoku.png')